Anshpatwal/Anshpatwal/README.md

 - 👋 Hi, I’m @Anshpatwal
-- 👀 I’m interested in Blockchain
+- 👀 I’m interested in Blockchain and Generative AI
-- 🌱 I’m currently learning Web2 and Web3
 - 💞️ I’m looking to collaborate on Web Development Projects
 - 📫 How to reach me ?
 Email,Twitter,Github,Linkedin